Rwandans vote on constitution changes to let Kagame extend rule

 "Rwanda is secure now and it's thanks to him," Musa Habimana, 60, a businessman, said after voting, echoing the views of many who back a leader credited with ending a massacre in which 800,000 mostly Tutsis and moderate Hutus were killed.

-Nationalist songs blared in some polling stations.
-The lyrics of one included the words: "We shall protect the country.
-We shall protect its leaders."
+Rwanda has a Hutu ethnic majority and Tutsi minority.
+Kagame, a Tutsi, urges Rwandans to identify themselves by their nation, not their ethnic background.

-Despite Kagame's success in delivering economic and social change, rights groups accuse the government of stifling the media and political opposition, a charge it denies.
+Despite his success in delivering economic and social change, rights groups accuse the government of stifling the media and political opposition, a charge it denies.

-"Elections in Rwanda have never been transparent, so even if I could go, my 'no' vote would not be counted," said one woman who asked not to be identified for fear of repercussions.

 Western diplomats also said the changes were rushed through.